stefan-kolb/nucleus/README.md

 ```

 By default, the adapter will be populated with the default configuration options that are defined in the vendor's configuration for the selected endpoint_url.
-If you are using a custom installation, e.g. of *Openshift* or *Cloud Foundry*, make sure to pass the option that describe the `app_domain` for deployed applications.
+If you are using a custom installation, e.g. of *OpenShift* or *Cloud Foundry*, make sure to pass the option that describes the `app_domain` for deployed applications.
 Otherwise, the `web_url` links created by Nucleus will be malformed.

 ```ruby